 One of the first things you need to do is decide whether you want a new or second-hand unit.
 There are obvious advantages and disadvantages of choosing either; second-hand models will give you a higher specification for your money, but new models tend to offer better peace of mind with a full warranty.

-To get an indication of how easy the models you are looking at are to live with, read reviews of static caravans and holiday lodges – we have over 130 models reviewed on our blog – or ask what current owners think on forums such as Go Static.
+To get an indication of how easy the models you are looking at are to live with, read reviews of static caravans and holiday lodges – we have hundreds of models reviewed on our blog – or ask what current owners think on forums such as Go Static.
 Fellow owners on your site will probably be happy to give you their thoughts on their current caravan and may even give you a tour.

 Accommodating all guests